gardener/gardener/docs/proposals/10-shoot-additional-container-runtimes.md

         2. Apply the relevant RuntimeClass to the cluster.

     2. The installation above should be done by a new kind of extension: ContainerRuntime resource.
 For each container runtime type (Kata-container/gvisor), a dedicate extension controller will be created.
         1. A label for each container runtime support will be added to every node that belongs to the worker pool.
-This should be done similar to the way labels created today for each node, through kubelet execution parameters (`_kubelet.flags: --node-labels`).
+This should be done similarly to the way labels created today for each node, through kubelet execution parameters (`_kubelet.flags: --node-labels`).
 When creating the OperatingSystemConfig (original) for the worker, each container runtime support should be mapped to a label on the node.
            For Example:
            label: `container.runtime.kata-containers=true` (shoot.spec.cloud.<IAAS>.worker.containerRuntimes.kata-container)
            label: `container.runtime.gvisor=true` (shoot.spec.cloud.<IAAS>.worker.containerRuntimes.gvisor)